Salicylic acid on the face

 • serums and ampoules - effectively regulate sebum production,

-• spot treatments - designed to combat individual breakouts,
+• spot treatments - designed to target individual breakouts,

-• masks, often based on clay or activated charcoal - aid in skin cleansing,
+• masks, often clay or activated charcoal-based - assist in skin cleansing,

 • peels - both chemical and acid, safe for home use,